vladavilov/playground/git-epic-creator/services/neo4j_retrieval_mcp_server/README.md

 # Neo4j Retrieval MCP Server

-A lightweight MCP (Model Context Protocol) facade that enables GitHub Copilot to access the knowledge graph via `neo4j_retrieval_service`.
+A lightweight MCP (Model Context Protocol) server that enables GitHub Copilot to access the knowledge graph via `neo4j_retrieval_service`.

 It translates MCP protocol requests into HTTP calls to upstream microservices, providing no business logic of its own.